malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 It is interesting to note that the majority of high-level thought is done in Iteration 1 alone, and that Iteration 2 thought is a big evolutionary step forwards in the control mechanism of this state machine.

+# Closer examination of Visceral Loop Iterations
+## Iteration 1
+General thought.

+General high-level thought that use sense data as inputs or further processing of existing state that does not explicitly draw relationships to the individual.
+For example, when making a decision whether or not to buy toothpaste, solving a maths problem, or planning how to make coffee for the first time.
+This covers the vast majority of thought, as we generally do not need to waste our time thinking about thought itself.

+## Iteration 2
+Meta-thought, or Self-awareness in a 'mind' sense (ie: in contrast to being aware of one's own physical body when they see themselves in a mirror).

+Thought that depends on having an awareness of one's own thoughts, but doesn't explicitly take note of the fact that we are observing our thoughts.

+This is the giant leap in the evolution of a state-machine style of high level thought.
+It is the control mechanism that is so important for maintaining stable thought.
+For example, when making judgement calls about whether a particular thought process is proving productive, or realising that we made a mistake.

+This is the reason why we can take an active role in teaching ourselves new skills.

+## Iteration 3
+Meta-meta-thought, or Meta-awareness.

+Thoughts about the fact that one is aware of their own thoughts.
+For example, Descartes' famous "I think therefore I am" quote is the result of Iteration 3 thought.
+It is here that we compare our own awareness of thought to our socially constructed understanding of the term 'consciousness' and conclude that we, also, are conscious.

+Where Iteration 2 is fundamentally necessary for stable thought in a state-machine running on fuzzy, noisy, learning neurons, Iteration 3 is more of a predictable side effect.
+All of the mechanisms for conscious feedback, the mind schema, sense labelling, and the ability to consider our thoughts in relationship to our mind schema, are necessary for Iteration 2 to function efficiently.
+But those same mechanisms also enable one last logical jump: to start thinking about thinking itself.

+The only potential gap in a system between its ability to reach Iteration 2 and Iteration 3 thought is its processing capabilities and associated data representation capabilities.
+More colloquially, a sufficient level of intelligence is required in order to reach Iteration 3.
+This suggests, for example, that dogs will routinely use Iteration 2 to ensure stability of thought, but will not necessarily have sufficient intelligence to be able to rationalise about the ability to do so.

 # Analysis of Phenomenal Anecdotes
 While it does not explain the phenomenon of experience, it fully explains the effect of us experiencing consciousness and how/why we subsequently process that experience.
 The Analogy of the Thalamic Symbiote provided a framework that helped to introspect the boundaries and properties of consciousness.
 The Visceral Loop is one possible mechanism that produces those characteristics.